BDAthlon/2017-Salis_Lab-2/README.md

 Puzzle1 = Puzzle(difficulty=6)
 # Puzzle1.plot() # When uncommented displays the puzzle before solution
 ```
-After we define the `species` and `program` as shown in The Grammar section, we create a parsed structure:
+After we define the `species` and `program` as shown in The Grammar section, we create parsed structures:
 ```
 def_struct, prg_struct = gcparser.get_parsed_struct(species, program)
 ```